Location

 Tribhuvan University, Institute of Engineering (Engineering insight and testing laboratory)

-Marc Veletzos, PhD (Testing engineer)
+Marc Veletzos (Testing engineer)

 ARUP (Modeling and virtual simulations)